Truxton (video game): Release

 Truxton was released for Japanese arcades in October 1988 by Taito.
 It was later released in February 1989 in Europe and North America by Taito and Bally Midway (the latter under the Midway brand), respectively.
 The Japanese version was named Tatsujin, based on the Japanese word for "master".
 It became Toaplan's first game to have their logo displayed on the title screen and their name credited.
 An album containing music from Truxton and other Toaplan games was released in Japan by Datam Polystar in June 1989.

 In 1989, Truxton was ported to the Sega Genesis by Toaplan; this version was first released in Japan and North America by Sega in December 1989, followed by Europe in November 1990.
 The Genesis port stays faithful to the original arcade release, but has a number of key differences, such as having a smaller color palette that lead to sprites being recolored in different ways, along with other presentation and gameplay changes.
 The Genesis port was later re-released by independent publisher Retro-Bit in 2020.

 Truxton later received a port to the PC Engine by Sting Entertainment, released exclusively in Japan by Taito on 24 July 1992.
 The PC Engine release has visual and audio changes, and introduces an options menu where multiple gameplay settings can be altered.
-A version for the Sharp X68000 was in development and planned to be published by Kaneko, but was never released despite being advertised in Japanese publications such as Oh!X. On 24 September 2019, Truxton was re-released for iOS and Android mobile devices in Japan by MOBIRIX Corporation under the name Tatsujin Classic.
+A version for the X68000 was in development and planned to be published by Kaneko, but was not released despite being advertised in Japanese publications such as Oh!X. On 24 September 2019, Truxton was re-released for iOS and Android mobile devices in Japan by MOBIRIX Corporation under the name Tatsujin Classic.
 In July 2022, the original arcade version was included as part of the Sega Astro City Mini V, a vertically oriented variant of the Sega Astro City mini console.
 Truxton was also included as part of the Toaplan Arcade 1 compilation for Evercade on 15 December of the same year.
 In February 2023, a Microsoft Windows version, published by Bitwave Games, was released on Steam and GOG.com.